 Bill never seemed his older age.
 At 89, his schedule included visiting Florida with friends, traveling the Footsteps of St. Francis in Assisi and Rome with the church, The Homestead with family, Fifty-Year Club High School Reunion in Fort Collins, and a cruise in the Baltics and Russia.
 Then just months later the family celebrated his 90th birthday in Arizona.

-In summary, Bill loved life, his family and friends, neighborhood, entertaining, travel and the St. Mark's Church community.
+Bill believed he lived in the best of times.
+Bill loved life, his family and friends, neighborhood, entertaining, travel and the St. Mark's Church community.
 He valued courage and had a quietly powerful presence.
 A man born to lead and to serve, he was patriotic, responsible, loyal, discerning, kind-hearted, and possessed an intellectual curiosity and a steadfast moral compass.
 The hundreds of loving letters of condolences received speak to a wonderful life filled with generosity, grace and appreciation for others.
 He was a gentleman.

 Bill was predeceased by his parents, Alice Swinscoe and Harry H. Pike and his brothers, Dr. Robert H. Pike (his wife Marian Ford Pike) and Fred S. Pike of Fort Collins, CO, grandnephew Cory D. Pike, his sister-in-law Dorcas and niece Dorcas Ann Casey of New Canaan and West Chester, PA.